erareshide/erareshide.github.io/README.md

 Create new markdown files in the `_posts` folder, making sure to include the header bit between the three lines (`---`).
 The easiest way is to create a copy of the example post I made for you and to edit it.

 ### How do I add new pages?
 Create a new markdown file in the `_pages` folder, making sure to include the header bit between the three lines (`---`).
 The easiest way, again, is to create a copy of an existing file, such as `about.md`.
+To add a link to this page on the homepage, follow the instructions below for the navigation menu.

 ### How do I add my own pictures?
 Copy them into the `img` folder, but make sure they have been optimised for the Internet.
 (For example, by running them through an application like [JPEGmini lite](https://www.jpegmini.com/), or a web app like [Reduce Images](https://www.reduceimages.com/)).
 To make them appear in the heading section of your pages and posts, change the paths in the YAML header (the bit between the sets of three dashes - `---` – at the top of the file) from the example files to your own.